 10. Ignoring or Retaliating Employees who Raise Safety Concerns

 Ignoring the safety concerns raised by employees is an easy way to provoke an OSHA inspector.
 OSHA officials always seek to determine if a concern raised by an employee had been raised at the workplace.
 This is why it is essential to encourage employees to participate in safety efforts and to document their participation.

 Showing records of activities like regular or scheduled meetings of employee safety committees, and employee participation in such meetings can help you prove that your company takes safety and employee participation seriously.

 Negligence because of an employer violating OSHA provisions can be costly.
-At Scott J. Sternberg & Associates, we have practiced long enough to make sure such employers are held accountable.
+At Sternberg / Forsythe, we have practiced long enough to make sure such employers are held accountable.
 Call us today at (561) 220-2441.